zeroknowledgediscovery/zedwiki/notes/Prediction confidence.md

 # Probability of positive class

-From definition of PPV as the fraction of true positive flags in all raised flags, we conclude that the probability of a ptient being in the case cohort is as follows:
+From definition of PPV as the fraction of true positive flags in all raised flags, we conclude that the probability of a ptient being in the case cohort can be estimated as:

 $$ p(r) = \min_{u\geqq r} PPV(u)   $$

+where \(PPV(u)\) is PPV represented as a function of the threshold u, and \(r\) is the risk score of this patient.

 $$PPV = \frac{s}{s+ (\frac{1}{p}-1)(1-c)} $$